 Besides your standard pots and pan, plates, cutlery — the things you need to stock your kitchen.
-I didn’t list stove, oven and fridge.
+I didn’t list the stove, oven, and fridge.
 You can use them or substitute, but you need a way to cook food and preserve the garden bounty for winter use.
 The following equipment is essential if you plan to preserve what you grow for winter use:

 Excalibur 3900 Deluxe Series 9 Tray Food Dehydrator – Black